PapirusDevelopmentTeam/papirus-icon-theme/README.md

 For KDE, colors of individual folders can be changed using [dolphin-folder-color](https://github.com/audoban/dolphin-folder-color).

-**NOTE:** Currently, there is no easy way to change the global color of folders.
-You may edit the themes by yourself if you wish.
+Also, you can use our [papirus-folders](https://github.com/PapirusDevelopmentTeam/papirus-folders) script to apply the color of folders system-wide.

 ## Extras